 - When we say one thing but are thinking another, on a level, it is picked up by others and we become incongruent

 - Saying “Thank you” without meaning it means we become incongruent

 - Feeling grateful when we say “Thank you” means we are in alignment with our truth

-- Feeling gratitude and appreciation are akin to feeling universal and unconditional love
+- Feeling gratitude and appreciation is akin to feeling universal and unconditional love

 - Getting in touch with our feelings of gratitude must be practised like a muscle